DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 ###### `authorEphemeralPublicKey` field

-This field is a Map of the DER encoding of the SubjectPublicKeyInfo (`spki`) structure from [RFC5280].
+This field is a Map of the raw format of the EC key.

 The key indicates its format.